HectorandBoss/Cyclistic_Ride_Share/README.md

 ### Results
 The analysis results are summarized below:

-1. `Members` are almost double the number of 'Casuals'.
+1. 'Members' are almost double the number of 'Casuals'.
 2. 'Members' use bikes for less time than 'casuals' per ride.
-3. Bike type is not a factor in determining usage.
+3. `Bike_type` is not a factor in determining usage.
-4. 'Casuals' use bikes for llonger time period per ride than 'members'.
+4. 'Casuals' use bikes for longer time period per ride than 'members'.
 5. Summer months have the highest biking activity.
 6. Weekends have the highest biking activity led by 'Casuals'.
 7. Inconclusive result, as there is no pattern in biking activity when segmented into hours.